josephmwangiG/josephmwangiG/README.md

-- 👋 Hi, I’m joseph mwangi
+- 👋 Hi, I’m Joseph | data scientist | software engireer and AI enthusiast.
-- 👀 I have great passion and appreciation towards technology and all tech trends.
-I can't wait to see and get involved in the emerging ideas.
+- 👀 I have great passion and appreciation to futuristic technologies.
-- 🌱 I’m enjoying life as a data scientist, doing personal projects and working in home.
-- 💞️ I’m eager to achieve, as a team on data science and tech related projects.
-- 📫 my web: webreal.herokuapp.com

 <!---
 josephmwangiG/josephmwangiG is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.